FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/anatomy-of-jwt.md

 # **JWT Authentication Tokens Explained**

+A JSON Web Token, or JWT, is an authentication token typically used with standard authentication protocols such as Oauth2.
+This article explains the parts of a JWT token, and helps explain how the JWT works.

 Here’s a JSON Web Token, used for JWT Authentication, freshly minted.
 Newlines have been added for clarity, but they are typically not present.